Girl Meets Boy Act 2 Three Sorta Good Months

 Thank you, I really have.
 That's part of the reason I started Broken Girl.
 To either make people aware of the negative possibilities or to prove that you can bounce back from them, eventually.

-Unknown January 16, 2010 at 6:07 AM
+Anonymous January 16, 2010 at 6:07 AM

 Hi Andrea.
 Well, thank you so much writing all that pain you went through for us to understand relationships better.
 I am glad you did fight your way through all of it.